svenvs/MAKEChristmasLightsShow/README.md

 ![Xlight layout tab](/assets/xlightslinesettings.png)

 Done?
-Perfect now lets test out your model. by going again to the testing pane(tools -> test) and click on the models tab. start playing around with the radio buttons again. if your LED strip is responding you are good too continue.
+Perfect now let’s test out your model. by going again to the testing pane (tools -> test) and click on the models tab. start playing around with the radio buttons again. if your LED strip is responding you are good to continue.

 ## Xlights Sequencing a light show

-🎵 And its now the wonderfull time of the MAKE sessioooon 🎵 We are now going to add our cool music sequence to make our LED's DANCE!!!
+🎵 And its now the wonderful time of the MAKE sessioooon 🎵 We are now going to add our cool music sequence to make our LED's DANCE!!!

 First we need to go to the Sequencer tab. when you landed there you can click this button: ![Xlight layout tab](/assets/XlightsNewSequence.png) and it will ask you and then click the big red button musical sequence.
 Select your fantastic christmas song and click on 20fps.
 And on quick start.